aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * Additional corner brackets on the outside of the extrusions can help line the frame up, such as the corner supplied in: [HyperCube extensions/modifications by Golkun](https://www.thingiverse.com/thing:2150132)
 * Adrian supplies this tool which can be used to align extrusions in a similar way: [Hypercube 300 Assembly Tool - Alignment Gauge by adrianm1972](https://www.thingiverse.com/thing:2796070)
 * Internal corner brackets which are joined together is also a good idea, such as: [Corner Bracket 3 Way for 2020 aluminum extrusion by LuisCRSousa](https://www.thingiverse.com/thing:1416715)
-* If your motors flex and cause the belt to rub on the pulley when tightened, use this to set the motor straight again: [Hypercube Motor Angle Adjustment by Bakak](https://www.thingiverse.com/thing:2036245)
+* Over time, if your motor mounts flex or sag and cause the belt to rub on the pulley when tightened, use this to set the motor straight again: [Hypercube Motor Angle Adjustment by Bakak](https://www.thingiverse.com/thing:2036245)

 ### Vibration